-Each year the Council is required under the Local Government Act (NI) 2014 (Part 12) to develop a Performance Improvement Plan (the Plan).
-This legislation provides a framework from which the Plan for 2022-2023 is developed to support continuous improvement in the delivery of our services.
-The draft performance improvement objectives subject of this screening will form the main part of the Plan and they have been aligned with the Borough Community Plan, and supports our Corporate Plan and Medium Tem Recovery Plan.
+Each year the Council is required under the Local Government Act (NI) 2014 (Part 12) to develop a Performance Improvement Plan.
+This legislation provides a framework from which the Draft Performance Improvement Plan 2021 -2022 has been developed to support continuous improvement in the delivery of our services.
+This Performance Improvement Plan will cover the year 2021/22 and has been aligned with the Programme for Government, the Borough Community Plan, and supports our Corporate Plan.